5 Tips for Replacing Interior Doors

 2. Consider the trim.

 In addition to the doors themselves, you may also need to replace the door trim.
-In fact, removing and replacing the door trim can make such a big aesthetic difference that sometimes it makes it unnecessary to replace the doors themselves.
-You’ll need a pry bar and some patience, but typically trim can be totally taken off even by an amateur, in the span of an afternoon.
+Removing and replacing the door trim can make such a big aesthetic difference that sometimes it makes it unnecessary to replace the doors themselves.
+You’ll need a pry bar and some patience, but typically trim can be taken off even by an amateur, in the span of an afternoon.

 3. Think about jambs.

-Back to the different types of doors: You will find that door products come in two basic varieties—pre-hung doors, or slab doors.
-Pre-hung doors already have their jambs attached, which means you will need to find a door with jambs that youlike, or else remove them; you’ll also have to ensure they fit into the space in your wall, or else use a wood shim to make that space more appropriate.
+Back to the different types of doors: You will find that door product come in two basic varieties—pre-hung doors, or slab doors.
+Pre-hung doors already have their jambs attached, which means you will need to find a door with jambs that you like, or else remove them; you’ll also have to ensure they fit into space in your wall or else use a wood shim to make that space more appropriate.

 5. Know when to throw in the towel.